brucek/trolly/README.md

 ## Pre-commit

-This boilerplate uses a[pre-commit hook](https://www.npmjs.com/package/pre-commit) to ensure that your npm test (or other specified scripts) passes before you can commit your changes.
+This boilerplate uses a [pre-commit hook](https://www.npmjs.com/package/pre-commit) to ensure that your npm test (or other specified scripts) passes before you can commit your changes.
 This all conveniently configured in your package.json.

 ## Linting